Political Science Syllabus for Main Examination

 Political Theory and Indian Politics

-meaning and ap-proaches
+1.Political theory meaning and approaches

 2.Theories of the state:

 Conceptions of justice with special reference to Rawl’s theory of justice and its communitarian critiques.

 Social, political and economic;relationship between equality and freedom; Affirmative action.